 Aeglea Biotherapeutics (AGLE) Receives a Buy from Needham

-Currently, the analyst consensus on Aeglea Biotherapeutics is a Strong Buy with an average price target of $16.00, implying a 108.1% upside from current levels.
-In a report released today, H.C.
+Aeglea Biotherapeutics has an analyst consensus of Strong Buy, with a price target consensus of $14.33, a 73.9% upside from current levels.
+In a report issued on March 18, H.C.
 Wainwright also maintained a Buy rating on the stock with a $15.00 price target.

 See today’s analyst top recommended stocks >>